Keisarinn/SLT/README.md

-The implementation and report can be found under 'locally_linear_embedding' folder.
+The implementation and the report can be found under 'locally_linear_embedding' folder.